Skip to main content

 The Supreme Court ruled that Washington’s law was unconstitutional as applied to Spence’s activity, which was protected expression under the First Amendment.
 It noted that the incident involved a privately owned flag flown on private property.
 There was no nexus that demonstrated the display caused a breach of the peace.
 Likewise, there was no evidence that anyone could reasonably have concluded the government endorsed the display.

-By 1987, the Supreme Court's First Amendment jurisprudence came into a more direct conflict with flag burning under Texas' flag desecration law.
-Let's set the scene of the flag burning in 1984 that led to the Johnson case to give you a better idea.
+By 1987, the Supreme Court’s First Amendment jurisprudence came into a more direct conflict with flag burning under Texas’ flag desecration law.
+This incident of flag burning in 1984 led to the Johnson case.

-Gregory Lee Johnson, a young man belonging to an anti-establishment organization, joins a political protest outside the Dallas venue where the Republican National Convention is taking place.
-He is disgruntled by the policies of the current president and wants his voice to be heard.
-He marches through the streets with fellow protesters and eventually pours kerosene on a United States flag, setting it ablaze.
-As the flag burns, demonstrators yell phrases including: "America, the red, white, and blue, we spit on you."
+Gregory Lee Johnson, a young man belonging to an anti-establishment organization, joined a political protest outside the Dallas venue where the Republican National Convention was taking place.
+He was disgruntled by the policies of the current president.
+He marched through the streets with fellow protesters and eventually poured kerosene on a United States flag, setting it ablaze.
+As the flag burned, demonstrators yelled phrases including: “America, the red, white, and blue, we spit on you.”

 Upon appeal, the Texas Court of Criminal Appeals and the U.S. Supreme Court agreed that his conviction violated the First Amendment.
 They reversed his conviction.
 The Supreme Court ultimately overturned the Texas law as unconstitutional.